tsugiproject/tsugi/README.md

 * The Tsugi project - www.tsugi.org

-Actually most of the koseu code that already exists lives in https://github.com/tsugiproject/tsugi - the Koseu code will be refactored out of the Tsugi Management Console and into this repository.
+Actually most of the koseu code that already exists lives in https://github.com/tsugiproject/tsugi - the Koseu code will be refactored out of the Tsugi Management Console, rewritten to be more OO, and moved into this repository.

 # Technology